maxim2266/FullFIX/README.md

 ###### Licence: BSD 3-clause

+###### Status: Alpha release

 FullFIX is a library for parsing Financial Information eXchange (FIX) messages.
 The main goal of the project is to produce the fastest software solution for FIX protocol.
 The library is written entirely in C for better portability.
-The parser does not rely on any library apart from `libc`, it does not require any special memory allocator and it does not impose any I/O or threading model.
+The parser depends on `libc` only and it does not impose any I/O or threading model.
-Unlike some other well known solutions, in this parser the FIX specification gets converted to C code at compile time to achieve the best performance.
+Unlike some other well known solutions, in this parser the FIX specification gets converted to efficient C code at compile time to achieve the best performance.

-_Supported FIX protocol versions_: up to and including v4.4.
+_Supported FIX protocol versions_: up to and including version 4.4.

 ### Performance